 Sports science also leverages velocity vs. time graphs to analyze the performance of athletes.
 Coaches and trainers use these graphs to track an athlete's speed, acceleration, and movement patterns during training and competition.
 This data can be used to identify areas for improvement and optimize training regimens.

-Furthermore, machine learning algorithms are increasingly being used to analyze velocity data and identify patterns that would be difficult for humans to detect.
+On top of that, machine learning algorithms are increasingly being used to analyze velocity data and identify patterns that would be difficult for humans to detect.
 These algorithms can be used to predict future motion, detect anomalies, and optimize control strategies.

 Tips and Expert Advice: Mastering Velocity vs. Time Graph Interpretation